 - The doctor may order a chest X-ray.

 - The nurse may ask for sputum samples , which must be coughed up from deep in the lungs.

 How will a doctor know if someone has TB disease?

-- The TB nurse will give you your TB pills as ordered by the doctor
+- The TB nurse will give you your TB medications, as ordered by the doctor.

 When should I be worried that I might have TB?

-- When you have b een around someone that has TB
+- When you have been around someone who has TB

-- When you have a p roductive cough for 3 weeks or longer (this is a cough that is much worse than a regular cough when you have a cold)
+- When you have a productive cough for three weeks or longer (this is a cough that is much worse than a regular cough when you have a cold)